r3c/creep/README.md

 your executable code and another one in `assets` to deploy static files to web servers).

-Here is what an environments configuration file looks like:
+Here an example of environments configuration file showing most features:

     {
+        "locations": {
             "default": {
                 "connection": "file:///../webdev/my-project"
             },
             "integration": {
                 "connection": "ftp://me:password@my-dev-server/www-data"
             },
             "production": {
                 "connection": "ssh://login@my-prod-server.com/www-data"
             }
+        },
+        "source": "delta",
+        "options": {
+            "algorithm": "md5",
+            "follow": false
         }
+    }

-Each location (`default`, `integration` and `production` in this example) must specify a connection string defining a protocol and optional address, credentials and/or path.
-Creep can currently deploy through local file system, FTP or SSH, and some extra options may be specified depending on the protocol ; see below for details about protocols and options.
+- The `locations` part specifies available deployment locations.
+Each one must contain at least a `connection` string with protocol and optional address, credentials and/or path.
+  - Creep can currently deploy through local file system, FTP or SSH ; read details below for more information about supported protocols.
+- The `source` part specifies how Creep should analyze differences when you execute it inside this directory.
+When this option is not specified Creep will auto-detect it based on current environment.
+Supported options are:
+  - `git`: use local `git` executable to be invoked to get diff between two revisions.
+When using this mode, Creep relies on Git history and only needs to remember the hash of any deployed revision.
+It also allows you to manually specify the revision you want to deploy through command line argument.
+  - `hash`: computes a hash of each file to detect differences.
+This mode has a higher overhead than Git, but can work with any regular folder.
+- The `options` part specifies custom parameters depending on the type of source you selected.
+Supported options are:
+  - When using `hash` mode: `algorithm` selects the hashing algorithm to be used among sha1, sha256, sha512 or md5 (default), `follow` specifies whether symbolic links should be followed or ignored (default).
+  - When using `git` mode: no options are available.

 Once environments configuration file is ready you can start using Creep.
-Just type `creep <env>` (or full path to `creep.py` if you didn't add it to your `$PATH`) where `<env>` is remote location name.
-When not specified, location `default` is used:
+Just type `creep <env>` where `<env>` is name of a configured location.
+When no name is specified location `default` is used.

-    $ creep

 Creep will then connect to remote location and try to retrieve information from last deployment to compute incremental tasks.
 When you deploy for the first time